Coffee Fermentation

 Fermentation in Specialty vs. Commercial Coffee

-In commercial coffee, fermentation is often more uncontrolled or designed for efficiency and not for flavour.
-Over-fermentation or inconsistency is common, and defects like sour or dirty cups can be a result.
+In commercial coffee, fermentation is generally uncontrolled or optimized for throughput rather than flavor.
+That tends to produce over-fermentation or inconsistency, and defects like sour or dirty cups are a common downstream result.

-In specialty coffee, fermentation is more deliberate.
-Time, temperature, and method (aerobic vs anaerobic) are often adjusted to enhance or protect specific flavour notes.
-The best results show up as clarity, balance, and unique character, not funk or noise.
-That said, “fermented” is not a flavour in itself.
-The goal is not to taste the fermentation, but to highlight the inherent qualities of the coffee through careful microbial action.
+In specialty coffee, fermentation is deliberate.
+Time, temperature, and method, aerobic vs. anaerobic, are adjusted intentionally to enhance or protect specific flavor notes.
+Done well, the result is clarity, balance, and distinct character, not "funk" or noise for its own sake.
+Worth noting: "fermented" isn't a flavor in itself.
+The objective isn't to taste the fermentation, it's to use careful microbial action to bring out the coffee's inherent qualities more clearly.

 Fermenting Coffees under plastic tarpaulin at Java Frinsa Estate, Indonesia